symfony/symfony-docs/book/page_creation.rst

 which you'll use to enable new bundles (and one of a *very* short list of PHP files in ``app/``).

-The ``src/`` directory has just one directory ``src/AppBundle`` and everything lives inside of it.
-Is where your code lives.
-It's a set of files within a directory that implement a single feature.
-Symfony Standard Edition comes with ``AppBundle`` but there is nothing special about ``AppBundle``.
-Your project can have as many bundles as you want, you can even use third-party bundles written by other that you can find at `KnpBundles.com`_.
-So, a :term:`bundle` is like a "plugin" in other software, but even better.
+The ``src/`` directory has just one directory - ``src/AppBundle`` - and everything lives inside of it.
+A bundle is like a "plugin" and you can `find open source bundles`_ and install them into your project.
+But even *your* code lives in a bundle - typically ``AppBundle`` (though there's nothing special about ``AppBundle``).
 To find out more about bundles and why you might create multiple bundles (hint: sharing code between projects), see the :doc:`Bundles </book/bundles>` chapter.

 So what about the other directories in the project?